 Instructions

-• In a medium bowl, whisk the 10 Tablespoons of melted butter with the sugar, cocoa powder, vanilla, and salt until well mixed.
+• In a medium bowl, whisk together the melted butter, sugar, cocoa powder, vanilla, and salt until well mixed.
 Add the eggs one at a time and whisk until smooth.
-Fold the flour in to the batter until just until it is combined, then scrape the batter into the prepared pan, smoothing the top.
+Fold the flour into the batter just until it is combined, then scrape the batter into the prepared pan, smoothing the top.

-• Bake until the cake forms a thin skin on top but the batter is still loose in the centre, about 10 minutes.
-Let stand a few minutes, then run a knife around the outside and loosen and remove ring.
+• Bake until the cake forms a thin skin on top, but the batter is still loose in the centre, about 13-15 minutes (it is typically 14 minutes in my oven).
+Let it stand for a few minutes, then run a knife around the outside and loosen and remove the ring.
 Slice and enjoy.
-Left-overs can be refrigerated.
+Leftovers can be refrigerated.

 Notes